tangentsoft/pidp8i/doc/os8-patching.md

 patches became less carefully produced, and more prone to errors.
 Some not correctable, even today.

+`BASIC.UF-31.5.1M` shows:

+    4044/4514 4556

-`BASIC.UF-31.5.1M` shows changing location `4044` from `4514` to `4556`.
+changing location `4044` from `4514` to `4556`.
+Such a change would be consistent with the stated purpose of the patch, to correct references to page zero literals that moved with the `V3D` version of `BRTS`.
+The source around location '4044' looks like this:

+    04043  4775          JMS I   (BUFCDF /SET UP USER BUF 04044  1273          TAD     NSAM
+    04045  7041          CIA
+    04046  3276          DCA     NCTR    /-#OF BOARDS TO CLAR

-Such a change would be consisten with the stated purpose of the patch, to correct references to page zero literals that moved with the `V3D` version of `BRTS`.
-But location `4044` contains `1273`.
-In my judgment the `TAD NSAM` to get the subscript into the `AC` should be retained, and a call to `UNSFIX` to truncate the value of the Floating Point Accumulator should NOT be inserted.
+In my judgment the `TAD NSAM` to get the subscript into the `AC` should be retained, and the `4556` call to `UNSFIX` to truncate the value of the Floating Point Accumulator should NOT be inserted.
 I modified the patch to leave out that change.
 It remains to be seen if calls to User Functions in OS/8 `BASIC` will ever be run to test this code.
 Here at least is an analysis to later explorers.

 `EDIT 21.17.4 M` Is supposedly a mandatory patch.
 It fixes a problem with line printer output through a specific parall interface card.